TaoShuchang/AdvImmune/README.md

 # AdvImmune
-This repository is an implementation of our proposed CoupledGNN model in the following paper:
+This repository is an implementation of our proposed AdvImmune model in the following paper:

 ```
 Shuchang Tao, Huawei Shen, Qi Cao, Liang Hou, Xueqi Cheng.
 2021.
 Adversarial Immunization